JerryPeng0112/CS161-Intro_To_CS_1/README.md

 For example, `./minesweeper -m 15 -c 10 -r 10` means start the game with a board of 10 rows, 10 columns that has 15 mines.

 For input that includes 2 numbers, insert a space between 2 numbers.
 For example: row, column?
 3 5

+## Labs - miscellaneous

+These labs are used to aid learning concepts of programming in C++